mjmanley/PredictiveModeling/pm_service_api_persist.md

 ### Generating the access token

-Generate an access token using the user and password available on the Service Credentials tab of the {{site.data.keyword.pm_full}}
+Generate an access token by using the user and password available on the Service Credentials tab of the {{site.data.keyword.pm_full}}
 service instance.